jsfehler/stere/docs/field.rst

   .. automethod:: stere.fields.Field.before()

-  In this example, Dropdown has been subclassed to hover over the Dropdown before clicking.
+  In this example, Dropdown has been subclassed to hover over the element before clicking.

   .. code-block:: python